ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

 ### Attacker Profiles

 An attacker who attempts to track a victim using a tracking tag and applications readily available for end-users (e.g. native tracking application) is in scope.
 Additonally, an attacker who physically modifies a tracking tag (e.g. to disable a speaker) is in scope.
-An atacker who alters the firmware of an existing tracking tag or creates a custom device that leverages the crowdsourced tracking network is in scope.
+An atacker who makes non-nation-state level alterations to the firmware of an existing tracking tag or creates a custom device that leverages the crowdsourced tracking network is in scope.

 ### Victim Profiles